idptools/goose/README.md

 #### Types of sequence variants

-``constant_class_var()`` - function to generate a variant with the same properties as the input variant as well as the same order of amino acids as far as class and the same number in each class.
-It will try to change the sequence as much as possible within these constraints.

 ``new_seq_constant_class_var()`` - A function to generate a variant where the sequence composition is new but the numbers of each residue from each class is the same.
 The overall properties of the generated sequence will also be constant.
 The order of the amino acids by class from the input sequence is not a constraint when making this variant.

 ``new_var()`` - Function to generate a variant sequence that is completely different in sequence to the input but has all the same overall properties.
 Does not account for specific classes of residues.